 It is at the beginning of the second chapter of the letter that Paul makes a blunt reference to certain deficiencies that had come to light in their lives together.
 We meet new terms like ‘selfish ambition’, ‘conceit’, ‘own interest’ (2:3-4).
 Obviously arrogance and pride were spoiling the atmosphere of their common life; they were no longer of the same mind, having the same love (2: 2).
 Later on, Paul will name some of those who were at odds with each other; they were two women called Euodia and Syntyche (4:2).

 In general, Paul found answers to the pastoral problems in his communities through theology and through Christ in particular.
 He finds an answer to the arrogance and disunity in Philippi by an appeal to the career of Christ.
-The six verses in which he describes this are the verses from Philippians most familiar to the practising Catholic, since they are read out every Palm Sunday and every Good Friday in the Catholic liturgy of the day (2:6-11).
+The six verses in which he describes this are the verses from Philippians most familiar to the practising Catholic, since they are read out every Palm Sunday in the Catholic liturgy of the day (2:6-11).
 They are often referred to as the ‘kenosis hymn’.
 Kenosis is the Greek word which means ‘emptying’, and the emptying with which we are concerned here is the emptying of Christ; not just in his incarnation as the Son of God in refusing to hold on to his divine status, but, in obedience, accepting the human condition and dying the death of a slave in enduring the cross of the crucifixion.
 This is the content of the first half of the ‘hymn’; the three verses of the second half describe God’s response.
 Because of his impoverishment in his earthly life, God raised him up, gave him a name above every other name, so that he now receives the worship of every creature whether found on earth, below it or above it.
 Paul applies to the exalted Christ the titles given to God by the prophet Isaiah centuries before (Isaiah 45:23).
 This then was the Christ to whom the Philippians bent their knees in worship, and if only they would allow this truth to control their heart and being, the arrogance, pride, conceit and quarrelsomeness that was rotting the Christian community in Philippi would find no root among them.
 In Philippians, Paul is offering a much more colourful and poetic version of the gospel which he had received and passed on to the Corinthians, namely that ‘Christ died for our sins according to the scriptures, and that he was buried, and that he was raised on the third day according to the Scriptures’ (1 Corinthians 15:3-5).